-This project by Hadid, whose work has been called "deconstructivist," was the winning design in a competition for a private club to be located in the hills of Kowloon, overlooking Hong Kong.
-Hadid proposed a transformation of the site itself by excavating the hills and using the excavated rock to build artificial cliffs, or “a man-made geology,” in her words.
-Into this new topography, she interjected cantilevered beams, shardlike fragments, and other elements that seemed to splinter the structure into its myriad constituent parts, as if it had been subjected to some powerful, destabilizing force.
+This painting depicts Hadid’s winning entry in an architectural competition for a private club in the hills of Kowloon, Hong Kong.
+Hadid proposed to transform the site by excavating the hills, using the removed rock to build artificial cliffs, or “a man-made geology,” in her words.
+Into this new topography she planned to interject cantilevered beams, shard-like fragments, and other elements that would seem to splinter the structure into its myriad constituent parts, as if subjecting it to some powerful, destabilizing force.
 The forms appear to hover and float, defying gravity.